tired-runner/CRLSet-Mirror/README.md

 ### Non systemd auto updates
 0. Locate your ungoogled-chromium CertificateRevocation folder location.
+1. Go to the releases tab and download the [mirror-crl artifact](https://github.com/tired-runner/CRLSet-Mirror/releases/download/latest/mirror-crl)
+2. Move it to where you want to keep it, and make it executable with `chmod u+x mirror-crl`
-1. Use chron or whatever other task scheduling mechanism to run `mirror-crl --path <your CertificateRevocation location>` with whatever frequency you want
+3. Use cron or whatever other task scheduling mechanism to run `mirror-crl --path <your CertificateRevocation location>` with whatever frequency you want

 ### Locating your CertificateRevocation folder
-This is a folder's location is platform dependent, places to look include
+This folder's location is platform dependent.
+Places to look include:
 * `~/.config/chromium/CertificateRevocation`
 * `~/.var/app/io.github.ungoogled_software.ungoogled_chromium/config/chromium/CertificateRevocation` This is where it is for me, since I am using a flatpak installation